 Farm Work

-When it is harvest time, many farms are looking for seasonal labor.
+When harvest time comes, many farms are looking for seasonal labor.
 Scores of Midwest teens have spent their summers detasseling corn, for example.
 If you live in an area with nearby agriculture, look for outdoor opportunities.

 Snow Removal

 You may be able to offer your services to neighbors in the winter to assist with snow removal directly.
-Or, contact local snow removal services to see if they are hiring; the advantage of working with a service is you don't have to market your services.
+You can also contact local snow removal services to see if they are hiring; the advantage of working with a service is you don't have to market your services.

 Animal Care Assistant